bcc-code/bcc-developer-docs-deploy/README.md

-# BCC Developerd Docs Deploy
+# BCC Developer Docs Deploy

-## Updating the GitHub Action

-The `action.yml` file is a [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) GitHub Action.
-It is used by workflows in other repositories like this:
+A GitHub Action that converts Markdown documentation to a BCC documentation site and deploys it to the BCC developer portal [Site](developer.bcc.no)

 ## Updating the GitHub Action